coder/coder/docs/admin/templates/managing-templates/devcontainers/index.md

 # Development containers on Coder

-A development container (dev container or devcontainer) is an [open source specification](https://containers.dev/implementors/spec/) for defining containerized development environments.
+A Development Container is an
+[open source specification](https://containers.dev/implementors/spec/) for defining containerized development environments which are also called development containers (dev containers).

-Leverage Coder with dev containers and apply cloud-native security practices to traditional ticket-ops and approval-ops workflows to help enable developers to self-service.
+Use dev containers with Coder to give developers more autonomy and control over their environments while adding cloud-native security to standard ticket and approval workflows for increased self-service.

+## Prerequisites

+A developer team should configure dev containers after an administrator constructs or chooses a base image and creates a template that includes a `devcontainer_builder` image.

 ## Benefits of devcontainers

-There are several benefits to adding a devcontainer-compatible template to
+There are several benefits to adding a dev container-compatible template to
 Coder:

-- Reliability and scalability
+- Reliability through standardization
+- Scalability for growing teams
 - Improved security
 - Performance efficiency
 - Cost Optimization

-### Reliability and scalability
+### Reliability through standardization

-Envbuilder is an open source project independently packaged and versioned from the centralized Coder open source project.
-This means that it can be used with Coder, but it is not required.
-It also means that Dev Container builds can scale independently of the Coder control plane and even run in CI/CD.
+Use dev containers to empower development teams to personalize their own environments while maintaining consistency and security through an approved and hardened base image.
+Standardized environments ensure uniform behavior across machines and team members, eliminating "it works on my machine" issues and creating a stable foundation for development and testing.
+Containerized setups reduce dependency conflicts and misconfigurations, enhancing build stability.

+### Scalability for growing teams

+Dev containers allow organizations to handle multiple projects and teams efficiently.

+You can leverage platforms like Kubernetes to allocate resources on demand, optimizing costs and ensuring fair distribution of quotas.
+Developer teams can use efficient custom images and independently configure the contents of their version-controlled dev containers.

+This approach allows organizations to scale seamlessly, reducing the maintenance burden on the administrators that support diverse projects while allowing development teams to maintain their own images and onboard new users quickly.

 ### Improved security